bitcoinmanchester/bitcoinmanchester_site_v1/_posts/2015-12-22-bitcoinmanchester-20.markdown

 ## Pizza, Cake & Pub

 As it's our Christmas meetup we're going to have Bitcoin-themed Christmas cake created by our local Manchester baker [@crazybakinglady][@crazybakinglady] who runs [There for the Baking][thereforthebaking].
-It will be the healthiest cake you've ever eaten *and* taste amazing. **The cake is not a lie!**
+It will be the healthiest cake you've ever eaten *and* taste amazing.

 As always we'll have sponsored pizza provided by one of the Bitcoin-accepting [Takeaway.com][takeaway] vendors.